The truth is, snoring is more than an annoyance – your health may be at risk!

-Snoring, it’s that sleeping habit you might not know you have, but might be interfering with your partner’s sleep or be affecting your health.
 When’s the last time someone said they actually enjoy the sound of snoring?
 What’s snoring besides an obnoxious sound?
 How does it happen and how can it be prevented?
 Snoring – that annoying habit you might not know you have – but it might be affecting your health and interfering with yours and your partner’s sleep.

 The definition of snoring

 While you sleep, the muscles of your throat relax, your tongue falls backward and your throat becomes narrow and “floppy.”
 As you breathe, the walls of your throat begin to vibrate – generally when you breathe in, but (to a lesser extent) when you breathe out.
 These vibrations lead to the characteristic sound of snoring.
 The narrower your airway becomes, the greater the vibration and the louder you snore.
 Sometimes the walls of your throat may collapse completely so that it’s completely blocked, creating a condition called Sleep Apnea (cessation of breathing).
-This is a serious condition that requires medical attention.
-Read More: National Sleep Foundation.
+If this sounds serious, it is – serious enough for medical attention.

 Are you an at-risk-snorer?

 - Are you overweight?
 Obesity may cause or exacerbate snoring in a number of ways.
-The most obvious is that the extra weight you’re carrying presses on the lungs and upper airway during sleep, causing breathing to be more difficult.
+The most obvious is that the extra weight you’re carrying presses on the lungs and upper airway during sleep, making breathing more difficult.
 But it’s also possible hormones, which can collect in fatty deposits and accumulate to higher than normal levels, may play a part.

 - Are you tired during the day?
 A classic sign of obstructive sleep apnea (OSA) is tiredness during the day with no obvious explained cause.
 A patient with OSA will experience non-breathing events during the night.
 These stressful non-breathing events occur when your breathing is abnormally shallow or a very low respiratory rate, which is normally during sleep.
 If it sounds scary, that’s because it is – OSA comes with its own associated set of risks (including high blood pressure and heart disease).
 DO NOT wait to see a doctor if you suspect OSA.